-Practice Python aims to provide basic exercises for Python learners to discover Python, but it is certainly not complete.
+Practice Python aims to provide basic exercises for Python learners to discover Python, but it is certainly not a full and comprehensive resource.
 There are plenty of other resources out there online (both free and not free) that Practice Python recommends.
-This page contains affiliate links.

 This post is written by Michele Pratusevich.
 I love the Python programming language, and I love computational photography.
 This post describes how to make (almost) any Instagram filter with about 15 lines of Python, using the (now-defunct) Gotham Instagram filter as a case study.
 I presented this at a lighting talk at the Boston Python Meetup on December 20th, and you can find my slides on my personal site.